MathiasaurusRex/mathiasrechtzigel.com-2021/portfolio/X-Rite.md

 ## Building interactive experiences that drive traffic.
 In order to drive traffic to the site, we built a responsive Color Challenge and Hue Test.
 One in 255 women and One in 12 men have some form of color vision deficiency.
 This interactive page served as an educational item that professionals who work with color could take to prove their mettle.

 And they could send it to their bosses, friends, and colleagues.
-If those folks didn't do so hot, maybe your monitor isn't ccalibrated correctly and you can purchase a <a href="https://www.xrite.com/categories/calibration-profiling/i1display-pro">i1 Display Pro</a> which is the perfect combination of unrivaled color precision, speed and controls for the highest level of on-screen color accuracy.
+If those folks didn't do so hot, maybe your monitor isn't calibrated correctly and you can purchase a <a href="https://www.xrite.com/categories/calibration-profiling/i1display-pro">i1 Display Pro</a> which is the perfect combination of unrivaled color precision, speed and controls for the highest level of on-screen color accuracy.

 As of July 2021 this simple page has had over 378,000 shares.